Skip to content

 create extension if not exists wrappers with schema extensions;

-and then create the Wasm foreign data wrapper:
+Enable the Wasm foreign data wrapper:

 1